-Mark E. Miller, Executive Committee Chair, member of the Programs & Events Committee
+Mark E. Miller, Executive Committee Chair, Bylaws Committee Chair, member of Programs & Events Committee

 I gave my first environmental talk to my church on The Limits to Growth in 1975, when I was still an undergraduate.
 From that day to this, I have been an environmental activist.
 I am a Climate Reality Presenter and a member of 350.org, Kalamazoo Environmental Council, Citizens Climate Lobby, and the WMU Climate Change Working Group.
 I will be teaching “Energy and Environment” in the Physics Department at WMU this spring.